fbpx

 Who Packs Your Parachute?

-Charles Plum, a U.S. Naval Academy graduate, was a jet fighter pilot in Vietnam.
+Charles Plumb, a U.S. Naval Academy graduate, was a jet fighter pilot in Vietnam.
 After 75 combat missions, his plane was destroyed by a surface-to-air missile.
 Plumb ejected and parachuted into enemy hands.
 He was captured and spent six years in a Communist prison.
 He survived that ordeal and now lectures about lessons learned from that experience.

 One day, when Plumb and his wife were sitting in a restaurant, a man at another table came up and said, “You’re Plumb!
 You flew jet fighters in Vietnam from the aircraft carrier Kitty Hawk.
 You were shot down!”